upgradeya/upgradeya-redmine/README.md

 ## Quick Start

+Use `git clone --recursive` to download the project because of the Redmine submodule.

 The first time this project is started you should use the `initialize_redmine.sh` script.
 For all subsequent runs you should just use fig, `fig up -d`.

 ## Running and stoping containers